avery-mr/CSPB2270_HalfEdgeDS/README.md

 - **Vertex Order** Supplying the coordinates of the vertices was rather straightforward, although I often had to draw out diagrams on paper or else use 3d software get a clear picture of what I was creating.
 I am used to working with quadrilaterals so having to create even a simple cube with triangles became hard to visualize.
 The real struggle was creating the faces with the vertices in the correct order to ensure the half-edge directions were consistent for every face and edge.
 This took several attempts, diagrams and debugging to get right.

 ### Vector Storage
 - **Pointer Invalidation:** Storing half-edge data in vectors caused issues when vectors resized, invalidating pointers.
 Reserving enough space in vectors mitigated this problem temporarily but is not a scalable solution.
-Alternative data structures like `std::list` or smart pointers may provide more robust solutions for dynamic mesh handling.
+Alternative data structures like `list` or smart pointers may provide more robust solutions for dynamic mesh handling.

 ## Future Considerations
 - **Improved Data Structures:** Future iterations of this project could explore more sophisticated data structures or libraries like `deque` for better memory management and pointer stability.